 Zika virus: What you need to know

 Information for health care providers about the Zika virus including transmission, prevention and treatment, travel, testing and information for pregnant travelers.
-Download the Public Health Ontario document.
+Learn more about Zika virus on the Public Health Ontario webpage.

 Shingles vaccine free for seniors

 The shingles vaccine is now available for free across Ontario for people 65 to 70 years of age.
 Shingles, also known as herpes zoster, affects more than 42,000 people every year in the province and can cause complications such as loss of vision and debilitating nerve pain.
 Studies show that the vaccine is highly effective when seniors are vaccinated between the ages of 65-70.

 Those who are eligible for the shingles vaccine should contact their primary care doctor or nurse practitioner to receive the vaccination.

 Read more in the health care providers fact sheet.

 The Ontario Ministry of Health and Long-Term Care, in partnership with Public Health Ontario, has released the Syrian Refugee Early Assessment Considerations for Primary Care Providers to support the arrival of refugees in our province.
 This document provides valuable information to support primary care providers in their early assessments and care of Syrian refugees of all ages.
 Download